Skip to content

 A low-contrast, non-distracting and neurodiverse-friendly theme that is comfortable for all-day coding without sensory overstimulation, and perfect for developers with ADHD, autism, or highly sensitive people (HSP).
 No bright colors, no super-high contrast, no distractions.
 Soft colors but still enough legibility for different part of the code and UI.

-Install on Visual Studio Code Marketplace
+Install from Visual Studio Code Marketplace or Open VSX Registry

 Squirrelsong Light for Visual Studio Code